Master in Sports Journalism

 This module is aimed at students who are interested in working on the broadcasting of sporting events in the media anywhere in the world.
 The workshop will be taught entirely in English.
 In class, the skills necessary to be able to work in the sports journalism sector will be worked on, with special importance for communication, the specific vocabulary, and the deontological and ethical codes of the journalist.

-Once you have passed the program, you will be awarded the degree of Máster en Periodismo Deportivo, issued by the Pompeu Fabra University.
+Once you have passed the program, you will obtain an electronic degree (e-Título) for the Lifelong Learning Master in Sports Journalism issued by the Pompeu Fabra University

 The master is taught by journalists and other active professionals in the sports communication sector, as well as research professors from the UPF Department of Journalism and Communication.